 FSH or follicle-stimulating hormone is the hormone that stimulates the follicle to release the matured egg.
 Before AMH testing was available, FSH testing on day 3 of the menstrual cycle was the medical standard, but many fertility specialists have replaced or complimented FSH testing with AMH testing.
 It is believed that AMH testing gives a more accurate representation of current and future fertility as AMH is responsible for the production of oocytes.
 If oocytes are not produced, they do not mature and cannot be released even if FSH levels are optimal.

 FSH levels fluctuate throughout a single menstrual cycle and can only be tested at certain times.
 AMH, on the other hand, is a steady hormone that does not fluctuate giving the fertility specialist the opportunity to test fertility at any time during the menstrual cycle with more reliable results.

-In many cases women request AMH testing to determine current and future fertility.
-If AMH levels are optimal or satisfactory, a woman can feel safe putting off childbearing for at least another year; though yearly testing is suggested.
-However, if a woman is thinking about waiting to have children and AMH levels are below normal, she may have pause about waiting another year.
-Further tests can be performed to give women a complete picture of fertility, though no testing can definitively predict conception difficulty or outcome.
+Requesting to have AMH testing can help you determine your current and future fertility.
+If AMH levels are optimal or satisfactory, you can feel safe putting off childbearing for at least another year; though yearly testing is suggested.
+However, if you are thinking about waiting to have children and your AMH levels are below normal, you may be concerned about waiting another year.
+Further tests can be performed to give you a complete picture of fertility, though no testing can definitively predict conception difficulty or outcome.